shravan-padakanti/scala-1/Decomposition.md

 ```
 a * b + a * c -> a * (b + c)
 ```
-Problem: This is a non-local simplification.
+**Problem**: This is a non-local simplification.
 It cannot be encapsulated in the method of a single object.
 You are back to square one; you need test and access methods for all the different subclasses.